MiroK/cbc.block/README.rst

 Publications
 ------------

-1. K.-A. Mardal, and J. B. Haga (2012). *Block preconditioning of systems of PDEs.* In A. Logg, K.-A. Mardal, G. N. Wells et al. (eds) *Automated Solution of Differential Equations by the Finite Element Method,* Springer. [doi:10.1007/978-3-642-23099-8, url: http://fenicsproject.org/book]
+1. K.-A. Mardal, and J. B. Haga (2012). *Block preconditioning of systems of PDEs.* In A. Logg, K.-A. Mardal, G. N. Wells et al. (ed) *Automated Solution of Differential Equations by the Finite Element Method,* Springer. doi:10.1007/978-3-642-23099-8, http://fenicsproject.org/book